cdandoy/DbPop/README.md

 A volume is defined in docker-compose.yml that lets DbPop access the datasets and installation scripts defined in your repository.
-An example is available in the [/doc/demo/](https://github.com/cdandoy/DbPop/tree/master/doc/demo) directory
+An example is available in the [/doc/demo/](https://github.com/cdandoy/DbPop/tree/master/doc/demo) directory.

 ```
 version: "3.9"